 Access to information on military expenditure in Ethiopia seems to have improved substantially the last few years.
-There are many indications that during the 1990s the defence sector has laid claim to increasingly fewer resources, even though the rate for military expenditure in relation to GDP is probably not as low as indicated by the IISS.
+There are many indications that during the 1990s the defence sector has laid claim to increasingly fewer resources.
 At the moment the time series are too short to provide a consistent time-series analysis.
 As a result of the war which has ravaged the country for such a long period, military expenditure in relation to government expenditure on health and education is among the highest in Norway's main partner countries for development assistance.
 Ethiopia's social indicators are also among the least favourable compared with other main partner countries.
 Infant mortality, however, has been declining the last few years.
-The primary education rate in 1991 was 25 per cent and is also very low compared with other poor countries.
+The primary education rate in 1992 was 22 per cent and is also very low compared with other poor countries.